 Customer development is important when you work with the content and your goal is to improve your retention rate.
 “Talk to your customers” – this is what YCombinator teaches.
 But what about sending your users a link to a survey or feedback form?
 And once they complete it, it’s worth granting premium access for free.

 No matter how perfect your app is, you'll always deal with technical issues.
 That's why those users who reported some critical bugs should be rewarded.
 Offer them premium access using Promotionals.

 How can you do that?
 Just pass User ID in the email composer in your app code.
 And when you receive an email, you will see a User ID.
 Find them in Apphud Dashboard and grant a Promotional.

 This case is suitable for apps whose business model is distributing their product through large organizations.

 Imagine you have a piano lessons app where you sell lessons for a subscription.
 One day you decide to offer this app to a musical school.
 You sign a contract with the principal, the school pays you a fixed amount of money outside of the App Store, and in return, you grant free access to all school members.

 Keep in mind that you won't be able to do that with Apple’s offer codes because:

 This is why Apple Offer Codes isn't the flawless solution for distributing free access to organizations.
 Especially, if this is your primary business model.

 That's when Apphud Promotionals come on the stage.
-Once the user signs in with his corporate email address, you call grantPromotional method from SDK which will grant free access to premium service for a certain amount of days (as per contract).
+Once the user signs in with their corporate email address, you call grantPromotional method from SDK which will grant free access to premium service for a certain amount of days (as per contract).
 Another benefit is that Apphud Promotionals don’t create an Apple ID-related subscription and have no redemption limitations.